MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 The rules for declaring and using generic structs are the same as those for generic classes, except for the differences noted in the Visual C++ language reference.

-## Example declaring a generic struct
+## Example declaring generic struct

 The following example declares a generic struct, `MyGenStruct`, with one field, `myField`, and assigns values of different types (**`int`**, **`double`**, `String^`) to this field.